Equim-chan/mjai-reviewer/README.md

     akochan-reviewer [FLAGS] [OPTIONS] --actor <INDEX>

 FLAGS:
+    -f, --full              Analyze every move, not only the different ones.
     -h, --help              Prints help information
         --no-open           Do not open the output file after finishing --no-review         Do not review at all.
 Only download and save files -V, --version           Prints version information
+    -v, --verbose           Use verbose output
         --without-viewer    Do not include log viewer in the generated HTML report

 OPTIONS:
-    -a, --actor <INDEX>            Specify the actor to review -d, --akochan-dir <DIR>        Specify the directory of akochan.
+    -a, --actor <INDEX>            Specify the actor to review.
+It is the number after "&tw=" in tenhou's log url -d, --akochan-dir <DIR>        Specify the directory of akochan.
 This will serves as the working directory of akochan process.
 Default value is the directory in which --akochan-exe is specified -e, --akochan-exe <EXE>        Specify the executable file of akochan.
 Default value "akochan/system.exe"